Intense Quarrel Brews As Eldest Takes Over Ownership Of New Cat She And Younger Sister Brought In

 Obtaining custody of a pet is simple, yet caring for it is difficult.
 Anyone can say they own a pet, but not everyone can show that they care about it.

 True ownership entails prioritizing your pet's needs over your own.
-Do you feed it on a daily basis, and do you take it to the vet when it becomes ill?
+Do you feed it daily, and do you take it to the vet when it becomes ill?

 Do you show it affection and attention?
-If you do, you really own a pet but if not, then you are simply claiming ownership.
+If you do, you truly own a pet; if not, then you are simply claiming ownership.

 A fierce quarrel is brewing at the OP's house, and the new cat is at the center of it.
 This new kitten arrived, bringing a new wave of friction between OP and her 15-year-old sister.